JohnEarnest/Mako/docs/makoBasics.md

 	2663 words, 10.402 kb.
 	Hello, World!

+The only definintion here we're really interested in is that of our `main` word.
+We can instruct Maker to only print a disassembly of a specific word by using the `--word` flag and specifying the word we're interested in seeing:

+	java Maker examples/Hello.fs --word main
+	00117: (main)           JUMP 133
+	00119:                 "Hello, World!"
+	00133:                 CONST 119
+	00135:                  CALL 112 (typeln)
+	00137:                  JUMP -1
+	00139:                   RET

+	2671 words, 10.434 kb.

 Even though "Hello, World!" programs are a common starting point for teaching programming languages, this one has a fair amount of subtlety to it.
 Let's start over with the basics.

 Numbers and Expressions